 With respect to the list of initial Key Performance Indicators (KPIs), existing toolkits, methodologies and available GE Plans from several universities and institutes in Europe were surveyed.
 In addition, data was collected in order to estimate the current situation at HCMR regarding gender balance (Appendix 2).
-To this end, data on the number of male/female employees according to their employment status was collected (for 2021), and specifically numbers regarding: Researchers (permanent); Staff Scientists and Technicians permanent; Staff Scientists and Technicians on contract; Administrative staff (permanent and on contract); and PhD Students.
+To this end, data on the number of male/female employees according to their employment status was collected (for 2021 in the 1st edition of the GEP), and specifically numbers regarding: permanent researchers; permanent staff; permanent scientists and technicians; scientists and technicians on contract; administrative staff (permanent and on contract); and PhD Students.
+The figures will be updated regularly to follow the evolution of the numbers over time.

-In order to ensure the refinement, monitoring and implementation of GEP, HCMR will establish the Gender Equality Board (GEB).
-The GE Board members will decide on the types of data that need to be collected, the KPIs to be defined, the data gathering procedures, and arrange a series of online meetings with the personnel to obtain their feedback.
+In order to ensure the refinement, monitoring and implementation of GEP, HCMR has established the Gender Equality Board (GEB).
+The GE Board members will decide on the types of data that need to be collected, the KPIs to be defined, the data gathering procedures, and arrange a series of online meetings and online anonymous questionnaires addressed to all the personnel to obtain their feedback as was done in March 2024.
+See appendix 4 for analysis of the responses.